amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 console.log(insertMap(map, 'word', 1)); // Map { 'word' => 1 }
 ```

-**Note:** We are going to use the `Map` rather than regular `Object`, since the Map's key could be anything while on Object's key can only be string or number.
+**Note:** We will use the `Map` rather than the regular `Object`, since the Map's key could be anything while on Object's key can only be string or number.
 Also, `Map`s keeps the order of insertion.

 Behind the scenes, the `Map.set` just insert elements into an array (take a look at [`DecentHashMap.set`](#DecentHashMap)).
 So, similar to `Array.push` we have that:

 > Insert an element in HashMap runtime is *O(1)*.
 If rehash is needed, then it will take *O(n)*

 Our implementation with [rehash](#HashMapWithRehash) functionality will keep collisions to the minimum.
-The rehash operation takes *`O(n)`* but it doesn't happen all the time only when is needed.
+The rehash operation takes *`O(n)`*, but it doesn't happen all the time, only when it is needed.

 ### Search/Access an element on a HashMap runtime